PapaDabrowski/PapaDabrowski/README.md

 - 👋 Hi, I’m @PapaDabrowski
 - 👀 I’m interested in music production, sports and many more.
-(A lot's of people thinks that kind of information are useless, but I suppose it shows my human site :D)
+(A lot's of people thinks that kind of information are useless, but I suppose it shows my humanity :D)
 - 🌱 I graduated from University of Technology in Warsaw with engineering degree in electronics.
       Now I'm studying Data Sciences at the Polish-Japanese Academy of Information Technology. - Master's Degree
 - Currently I'm working as Software Developer at Big German Automotive Company at Navigation.